 - “Take notice of all the new skills you are learning when it comes to distance learning — you are amazing!” — StudentSavvy

 - “Everything feels heavy right now.
 I’ve been taking time each day to notice #SmallJoys in my day — from kid mail to a tree blooming to perfectly-timed couch naps.
 These #SmallJoys make my world feel a little lighter.
 (I have a collection of #SmallJoys of mine saved on my Instagram stories.
 If you need a smile, “meet” Julie, my new Jade plant, or see the best set of notepads ever.)— Catherine Reed The Brown Bag Teacher

-During the COVID-19 pandemic, with everything you’re doing to support your students, it’s important to make time for yourself, too.
-These self-care ideas for teachers are just a few ways you can manage stress and keep yourself from burning out.
+With everything you’re doing to support your students during the ongoing pandemic, it’s important to make time for yourself, too.
+These self-care ideas for teachers are just a few ways you can manage stress and prevent burnout.
 Remember, self-care is not an indulgence!
 To take care of your students, you need to take care of yourself first.